About

 Pro athlete partners include NBA stars Carmelo Anthony, De’Aaron Fox, Kyrie Irving, DeAndre Jordan, Damian Lillard, C.J.
 McCollum, Chris Paul and P.J.
 Tucker, WNBA stars Alysha Clark and Chiney Ogwumike, and NFL stars Vernon Davis, Travis Kelce and Russell Wilson.

-ClutchPoints is one of the 6 most engaged sports media brands in the U.S., according to Shareablee, with millions of followers (including 2.7 million on Facebook and 804,000 on Instagram), 35 million monthly unique website views and 50,000 monthly users on its app.
+ClutchPoints is one of the 6 most engaged sports media brands in the U.S., according to Shareablee, with millions of followers (including 3 million on Facebook and 1 million on Instagram), 42 million monthly unique website views and 400,000 monthly users on its app.

 LEADERSHIP